-Appeal Procedure for Academic Matters
+The Appeal Procedure

-- 1. If the student is unable to resolve the issue at the division head level, the student should seek resolution with the Dean of Instruction. - 2.
-If the student is not satisfied with the decision of the Dean of Instruction, he or she may, within ten (10) workdays of the response, request in writing an appellant hearing before the Student Grievance Committee.
+- If the student is unable to resolve the issue at the division head level, the student should seek resolution with the Vice President of Instruction. - If the student is not satisfied with the decision of the Vice President of Instruction, he or she may, within ten (10) workdays of the response, request in writing an appellant hearing before the Student Appeal Committee.